Machine learning for neuroimaging

 Resources

-This module was presented by Jacob Vogel during the QLSC 612 course in 2020, the slides are available here.
+This module builds on a lecture originally delivered by Jacob Vogel during the QLSC 612 course in 2020.
+The original video (2h13) is available below:

 Exercise